Great Glen Cycleway

 A romantic Victorian country house nestled in a woodland forest.
 Rokeby Manor is an early Victorian House (1840) situated on the edge of the Highland Village of Invergarry.
 This late Georgian-early Victorian Manor has retained its character of a country home that was built with local materials and handmade techniques.

-The morning begins by tackling your first really steep hill on a climb up behind Invergarry.
-Once at the top a lovely stretch of single track through the forest eventually brings you down to Aberchalder.
-You are back on the smooth canal towpath until Fort Augustus, giving your legs a wee break.
-There is a short stretch of cycling on the busy A82 before you are on hilly forest trails.
-After glimpsing Loch Ness through the trees there's a thrilling descent into Invermoriston.
-A more challenging forest path undulates for the next 15 miles, but it is worth it for the view from the top and the inevitable descent.
-Your hard day's cycle finishes in Drumnadrochit, home to two Loch Ness Monster displays as well as a host of pubs and restaurants.
+Today presents a greater challenge with hillier terrain from the beginning.
+Ascend steeply out of Invergarry, your reward at the top is an excellent section of single track through the forest leading down to Aberchalder.
+Rejoin the easy-going canal towpath until Fort Augustus, giving your legs a wee break.
+There is a short stretch of cycling on the busy A82 road before diverting again onto hilly forest trails.
+Glimpse Loch Ness through the trees and make the most of a thrilling descent into Invermoriston village.
+From here an undulating forest path stretches out before you for the next 24 km.
+However, the view over Loch Ness from the top and the inevitable descent into Drumnadrochit are worth it!
+Your hard day's cycle finishes in Drumnadrochit, home to "Nessie" displays as well as a host of pubs and restaurants where you can refuel and refresh.

 Situated just a little outside the village centre of Drumnadrochit the shores of Loch Ness, this peaceful haven gives you all the relaxation you need after day out on the Great Glen.
 All rooms are well appointed and the house is surrounded by well-kept gardens, with a relaxing lounge and bright and airy breakfast room.
 All rooms include complimentary upgraded Wi-Fi and tea and coffee making facilities.